rutvisutariya10/quote-it/README.md

 # Quote-It: A Borrower-Lender Web-App

-A minimal peer-to-peer lending platform where borrowers post loan requests and lenders express interest—with a little interactive flair.
+A minimal peer-to-peer lending platform where borrowers post loan requests and lenders express interest, with a little interactive flair.

 ## 🚀 Stack